-Immuno-Surface-Enhanced Raman Scattering Microscopy
+Immuno-Surface-Enhanced Raman Scattering Microscopy.
 Surface-enhanced Raman scattering is not only applied for sensing purposes but can also be used as an accurate imaging tool for ex vivo and in vivo samples, as we describe below.
 Immuno-SERS (iSERS) microscopy exploits the benefits of SERS nanotags as described above.
-Central advantages of this emerging nanobiophotonic technique are the parallel localization of multiple proteins on cells and tissues, protein quantification, and high image contrast.
-The following paragraphs are intended as a brief introduction to iSERS microscopy and its application ex vivo to single cells and tissues.
+Central advantages of this emerging nano-biophotonic technique are the parallel localization of multiple proteins on cells and tissues, protein quantification, and high image contrast.
+324,660 The following paragraphs are intended as a brief introduction to iSERS microscopy and its application ex vivo to single cells and tissues.

-Immuno-SERS microscopy employs SERS nanotags conjugated to antibodies for selective protein recognition.664 Protein localization is based on the characteristic SERS spectrum of the corresponding Raman reporter molecule.
-False-color images, which visualize the protein distribution in the cell or tissue, are typically generated from a hyperspectral data set of spatially resolved Raman spectra, obtained by point or line focus mapping.665 The false color encodes the SERS intensity of the corresponding nanotags and thereby, as the SERS signal response scales linearly with the amount of SERS nanotags, it quantitatively reflects the amount of the target protein.323 Since its first report in 2006, when it was termed immuno-Raman microspectroscopy,666 advances in iSERS microscopy have largely been due to the development of brighter SERS nanotags.
-Because time is a very important experimental parameter, it soon become evident that acquisition times as long as 1 s per pixel in the initial report using hollow Au/Ag nanoshells should be reduced to the millisecond regime by brighter tags such as small silica-encapsulated clusters of Au NPs with single-particle brightness.396 In 2011, the nonlinear variant of iSERS, immune-surface-enhanced coherent anti-Stokes Raman scattering (immuno-SECARS) microscopy, was demonstrated.667 Convincing iSERS results require negative control experiments to demonstrate the binding specificity of the SERS nanotag-labeled antibodies unambiguously.
-This result is achieved by using isotope controls, as the most important and required negative control in which only the corresponding antibody is exchanged, but SERS nanotags and cell/tissue specimens are both the same as in the positive control.668
+Immuno-SERS microscopy employs SERS nanotags conjugated to antibodies for selective protein recognition.
+661

+Protein localization is based on the characteristic SERS spectrum of the corresponding Raman reporter molecule.
+False-color images, which visualize the protein distribution in the cell or tissue, are typically generated from a hyperspectral data set of spatially resolved Raman spectra, obtained by point or line focus mapping.
+662 The false color encodes the SERS intensity of the corresponding nanotags, and thereby, as the SERS signal response scales linearly with the amount of SERS nanotags, it quantitatively reflects the amount of the target protein.
+322 Since it was first reported in 2006, when it was termed immuno-Raman microspectroscopy, 663 advances in iSERS microscopy have largely been due to the development of brighter SERS nanotags.
+Because time is a very important experimental parameter, it soon became evident that acquisition times as long as 1 s per pixel in the initial report using hollow Au/Ag nanoshells should be reduced to the millisecond regime by brighter tags such as small silicaencapsulated clusters of AuNPs with single-particle brightness.395 In 2011, the nonlinear variant of iSERS, immunosurface-enhanced coherent anti-Stokes Raman scattering (immuno-SECARS) microscopy, was demonstrated.
+664 Convincing iSERS results require negative control experiments to demonstrate the binding specificity of the SERS nanotaglabeled antibodies unambiguously.
+This result is achieved by using isotope controls, as the most important and required negative control in which only the corresponding antibody is exchanged, but SERS nanotags and cell/tissue specimens are both the same as in the positive control.665

 Single cells are the simplest biological system to which iSERS microscopy can be applied and, therefore, are ideally suited for testing its performance and evaluating relevant technical parameters.
-A critical acquisition parameter in SERS microscopy is the laser power density at the sample, since SERS nanotags can be damaged due to significant heating as a result of absorption.
-A recent systematic study on single breast-cancer cells demonstrated that ca. 1-2 mW/pixel is a suitable upper limit.669 This value resulted from repeated measurements on the same single cell and the comparison of the corresponding false-color SERS images and spectra.
+A critical acquisition parameter in SERS microscopy is the laser power density at the sample, since

+SERS nanotags can be damaged due to significant heating as a result of absorption.
+A recent systematic study on single breastcancer cells demonstrated that ca. 1-2 mW/pixel is a suitable upper limit.666 This value resulted from repeated measurements on the same single cell and the comparison of the corresponding false-color SERS images and spectra.
 In situations where an electron multiplying charge-coupled device (CCD) is used for detection, the electron multiplying gain can be exploited for faster acquisition.
-Although the multiplexing advantage of iSERS microscopy is clearly evident in the context of single-cell studies, experimental work demonstrating this aspect with a substantial number of SERS nanotags (N > 3 colors) is still lacking.^{343,348,380,670} In the future, such multicolor studies are urgently needed to demonstrate unambiguously the propagated superiority of iSERS microscopy compared to its optical competitors.
+Although the multiplexing advantage of iSERS microscopy is clearly evident in the context of single-cell studies, experimental work demonstrating this aspect with a substantial number of SERS nanotags (N > 3 colors) is still lacking.
+342,347,379,667 In the future, such multicolor studies are urgently needed to demonstrate unambiguously the propagated superiority of iSERS microscopy compared to its optical competitors.